cocbin/CBTableViewDataSource/README.md

     .adapter(...)
     .make()
 ```
-Because dataSource in UITableView is a weak typing,it will be freed immediately with any strong reference。
+Because dataSource in UITableView is a weak typing,it will be freed without any strong reference after assigned。

 ### API

 #### CBDataSource(UITableView * tableView)
-Build a `CBDataSourceMaker` object，used to create `CBTableViewDataSource`,assign an object which needed to be binds with `dataSource` and `tableView`.
+Build a `CBDataSourceMaker` object，use it  to create `CBTableViewDataSource`,assign a `tableView` object which need to be binded with `dataSource`.

 #### section()
-Use to spilt servel sections，section() is needed to assigned in the beginning of every section.
+Use to spilt serveral sections，section() is needed to assigned in the beginning of every section.
 #### cell(Class cell)
-Give a class of cell,suck as `[UITableViewCell class]`
-The surrent section will all use this cell.And you need to know that the framework regists and binds identifier so the cell need not ti registes.
+Give a class of cell,suck as `[UITableViewCell class]`.The current section will all use this cell.And you need to know that the framework will regists and binds identifier so the cell needed not to registes.

 #### data(NSArray * data)
-Give an array with the data will be showed in the page.\
+Give an array with the data which will be showed in the page.

 #### adapter(`^`(id cell,id data,NSUInteger index))
-Adapte,use this function to binds data with cell.
+Adapter,use this function to binds data with cell.
-Parament is a block,contains a cell object,a data object and an index.
+Parament is a block,which contains a cell object,a data object and an index.
-The block is allow to be casted.
+The block is allowed to be casted.
-如：
+Example：

 ``` objective-c
 adapter(^(GoodsCell * cell,GoodsModel * goods,NSUInterger index){